-Born in 1932, American actor Robert Reed studied acting at Northwestern University and the Royal Academy of Dramatic Arts in London.
+American actor Robert Reed studied acting at Northwestern University and the Royal Academy of Dramatic Arts in London.
 He landed a role in the dramatic TV series The Defenders in 1961.
 Reed made his Broadway debut three years later in Barefoot in the Park.
 In 1969, he began his run as quintessential family man Mike Brady in the enduring sitcom The Brady Bunch.
 While still working on The Brady Bunch, Reed concurrently acted in the L.A-based detective series Mannix.
 After The Brady Bunch went off the air, Reed tackled critically acclaimed roles in the miniseries Rich Man, Poor Man (1976) and Roots (1977).
 He reprised his role of Mike Brady several times over the years, including in The Brady Bunch Variety Hour in the late 1970s and The Bradys in 1990.
-Reed died in 1992.

 Early Life and Career